awsdocs/amazon-route53-docs/doc_source/routing-to-cloudfront-distribution.md

 To configure Amazon Route 53 to route traffic to a CloudFront web distribution, perform the following procedure\.

 **Note**
 Changes generally propagate to all Route 53 servers within 60 seconds\.
-When propagation is done, you'll be able to route traffic to your CloudFront distribution by using the name of the alias record that you create in this procedure\.
+When propagation is done, you'll be able to route traffic to your CloudFront distribution by using the name of the alias record that you create in this procedure\. <a name="routing-to-cloudfront-distribution-procedure"></a>

 **To route traffic to a CloudFront web distribution**